What are the key steps in an effective goal-setting process for managers?

 What pain points does Spinach AI solve for teams?

-Spinach AI solves pain points such as manual note-taking, administrative task overload, workflow inefficiencies, difficulty uncovering insights from user feedback, and challenges in team collaboration and alignment.
+Spinach AI solves pain points such as manual note-taking during meetings, time-consuming administrative tasks, workflow inefficiencies, difficulty uncovering insights from user feedback, and challenges in team collaboration and alignment.
 Source

 What feedback have customers given about Spinach AI's ease of use?